giuliapic/twin_transition_EU_SMEs/README.md

 # Twin Transition in European SMEs

-This repository contains all materials related to the final project for the course *Multivariate Analysis for Social Scientists* at the University of Milan.
+This repository contains all materials related to the final project for the course *Multivariate analysis for social scientists* at Università degli Studi di Milano.
 The analysis investigates the relationship between digitalisation and environmental practices among European SMEs, using data from the Flash Eurobarometer 486 (2020).

 # Data source: